mauroviniciussilva/simple-node-api/README.md

 ## Introduction

-This is a simple node API project I'm building to use as a base to other projects.
+This is a simple node API project for a inventory control system.
+A front-end project was built with React, you can check it out [here](https://github.com/mauroviniciussilva/react-inventory-control).

 ## Requirements